Generative Adversarial Network for Probabilistic Forecast of Random Dynamical System: Introduction

 Since its introduction \cite{Goodfellow14}, the Generative Adversarial Network (GAN) has attracted great attention due to its strength in (implicitly) learning a complex probability distribution \cite{Goodfellow20,Hong19,Saxena21}.
-Recently, the GAN and its variants have been successfully applied to a wide range of physics problems \cite{Ahmed21,Kim21,Otten21,Paganini18,Yang20}.
-In contrast, GANs for the sequential time series inference of noisy observations of complex dynamical systems are not relatively well studied.
-While there are numerous studies about GANs for time series prediction \cite{Wu20,Yoon19,Yu17}, most of the previous studies focus on generating ``realistic'' looking time series or direct applications of GANs to time series data.
+Recently, GAN and its variants have been successfully applied to a wide range of physics problems \cite{Ahmed21,Kim21,Otten21,Paganini18,Yang20}.
+In contrast, GANs for sequential time series inference of noisy observations of complex dynamical systems are not relatively well studied.
+While there are numerous studies about GANs for time series prediction \cite{Wu20,Yoon19,Yu17}, most of the previous studies focus on generating ``realistic'' looking time series or na\"{i}ve applications of GANs to time series data.
 Hence, the behaviors of GANs in the data-driven predictions of a stochastic process are not well understood.

 Here, we aim to develop a more general deep learning framework to learn a complex multi-dimensional joint probability distribution of a stochastic process, $\bm{x}_t$, without a distributional assumption and to simulate the learned stochastic dynamics to predict the probability distribution of the future system state.
-Here, we propose to use a RNN to learn the time evolution of the stochastic process and a GAN to learn and draw samples from the conditional distribution, $p(\bm{x}_{t+1}|\bm{x}_{1:t})$, in wihch $\bm{x}_{a:b} = (\bm{x}_a,\cdots,\bm{x}_b)$.
-Although a GAN does not explicitly provide the probability distribution, since a Monte Carlo simulation is used to evaluate the future system state of a nonlinear stochastic process, it is enough to be able to draw a sample from the complex probability distribution of the time series data.
-We propose a regularization strategy based on the consistency between the conditional and marginal distributions of the time series data.
+Here, we propose to use a RNN to learn the time evolution of the stochastic process and a GAN to learn and draw samples from the conditional distribution, $p(\bm{x}_{t+1}|\bm{x}_{1:t})$, in which $\bm{x}_{a:b} = (\bm{x}_a,\cdots,\bm{x}_b)$.
+Although a GAN does not explicitly provide the probability distribution, since a Monte Carlo simulation is used to evaluate the future system state of a nonlinear stochastic process, it is enough to be able to draw a sample from the probability distribution of the stochastic process.
+We propose regularization strategies based on the consistency between conditional and marginal distributions of the time series problem.
 This paper is organized as follows; the problem set up is described in section \ref{sec:Prob}.
 Then, a brief review of GAN is given in section \ref{sec:GAN}.
 Section \ref{sec:CR-GAN} describes our GAN approach to learn and simulate a random dynamical system.
 The numerical experiments of our GAN model are showed in section \ref{sec:results}.
 Finally, the conclusions are given in section \ref{sec:summary}.